Cell line-derived xenograft (CDX) models are a cornerstone of preclinical oncology.

 Liquid tumours in Xenograft models

-In vitro cultivated human cell lines are implanted into immunodeficient mice to create Cell line-Derived Xenograft (CDX) models, which are used to assess the effectiveness of potential
+In vitro cultivated human haematological cell lines are implanted into immunodeficient mice to create Cell line-Derived Xenograft (CDX) models, which are used to assess the effectiveness of potential cancer treatments in a controlled in vivo environment.

 Acute Lymphoblastoid Leukemia, B cells